 7.3B.1 General

-For EN-DC, E-UTRA and NR single carrier REFSENS requirements defined in [2], [3] and [4] apply to all downlink bands of EN-DC configurations listed in clause 5.5B, unless sensitivity degradation is allowed in this clause of this specification, section 7.3 in TS 38.101-1 [2] or section 7.3 in TS 36.101 [4].
-These exceptions also apply to any higher order combination containing one of the exception combinations listed in the sections above as subset.
+For EN-DC, E-UTRA and NR single carrier REFSENS requirements defined in [2], [3] and [4] apply to all downlink bands of EN-DC configurations listed in clause 5.5B, unless sensitivity degradation exception is allowed in this clause of this specification, section 7.3 in TS 38.101-1 [2] or section 7.3 in TS 36.101 [4].
+Allowed exceptions specified in this clause also apply to any higher order EN-DC configuration containing one of the band combinations that exception is allowed for.
+Reference sensitivity exeptions are specified by applying maximum sensitivity degradation (MSD) into applicaple REFSENS requirement.
 EN-DC REFSENS requirements shall be met for NR uplink transmissions using QPSK DFT-s-OFDM waveforms as defined in clause 7.3.2 [2].
+Unless otherwise specified UL allocation uses the lowest SCS allowable for a given channel BW

 In case of interband EN-DC the receiver REFSENS requirements in this clause do not apply for 1.4 and 3 MHz E-UTRA carriers.